-PHED 402 STUDENT TEACHING IN HEALTH AND PHYSICAL EDUCATION -
+PHED 402 STUDENT TEACHING IN HEALTH AND PHYSICAL EDUCATION - 2 semester hours

 This course is designed to provide supervision in the content area for pre-service secondary health and physical education candidates and involves observing student teachers.
 Coursework includes class instruction on student developed and implemented projects in assessment, technology, school culture as well as lesson and unit planning.
-Prerequisites: Departmental Approval